 I could talk about technology and rubber compounds for a very long time, but that probably won’t help anyone.
 So instead I have picked what I consider the two most stand out features of Michelin’s StarCross lineup.

 Case Comfort Technology

 Case comfort technology was designed so that the tires feel less harsh to the rider, but could still be ran at a decently high air pressure.
 Essentially, it is a tire casing that is more flexible than previous generation tires.
 This in turn absorbs more energy and will help the rider to feel less fatigued.
-At the same time, it also allows you to run a higher air pressure which will hold the tire in place with the rim more and help to eliminate it from spinning on the rim.
+At the same time, it also allows you to run a higher air pressure which will hold the tire in place with the dirt bike rims more and help to eliminate it from spinning on the rim.

 2 Ply casing

 This technology seems standard, however it was an important change for Michelin dirt bike tires.
 By swapping from 3 ply to 2 ply, Michelin shredded a ton of weight from their entire StarCross lineup.
 For those who are worried about the durability, don’t!
 When they swapped to 2-ply, they chose a denser rubber for the casing which is a strong as the original 3 ply.

 These are still Michelin dirt bike tires, however, they are more for leisure than racing.
 Instead of offering many different terrain types, there is just one.
 The nice thing about these tires is that they are road legal.
 They also work well on a variety of terrains.
 I won’t get into them too much here but if you need a dirt bike tire for all around fun and aren’t worried about high performance, these tires are still quite good!
 They also have excellent longevity.

 Michelin dirt bike tires have always been good, but in my own opinion, never the best.
 Well, that may have finally changed.
 The StarCross 5 line up is ready to compete with the best of them.
 They are a good weight and offer awesome traction in a variety of terrain.
 Well done Michelin, I can’t wait to spend more time on these tires!